google/WebFundamentals/src/content/en/updates/2019/02/chrome-73-media-updates.md

 {% include "web/_shared/contributors/beaufortfrancois.html" %}

-Much has been added to Chrome's media capabilities in version 73.
-In this article, I'll discuss those new features which include:
+In this article, I'll discuss Chrome 73 new media features which include:

 - [Hardware media keys](#media-keys) are now supported to control media playback on desktop.